Autumn Games

 In November 2011, the company released their second game, developed by Isopod Labs.
 The game was a collaboration with Jimmie Johnson named Jimmie Johnson's Anything with an Engine.

-Autumn Games also had a publishing partnership with Famous Games.
+Autumn Games had a publishing partnership with Famous Games.

-Autumn Games also partnered with Reverge Labs to publish the 2D fighting game Skullgirls.
-Skullgirls released on Xbox Live Arcade and PlayStation Network on April 2012.
+Autumn Games partnered with Reverge Labs to publish the 2D fighting game Skullgirls.
+Skullgirls released on Xbox Live Arcade and PlayStation Network in April 2012.
 The game was later released in Japan on the PlayStation Network in February 2013.